pigatron-industries/arduino_eurorack/docs/dsp.md

 #### Instantiation

-There are 2 basic ways of defining it.
+There are 2 basic ways of instantiating a WaveOscillator.

 The first way is to let the oscillator instantiate it's own WaveShape object, you just need to tell it the type of the WaveShape you want e.g. to create a basic Sine wave oscillator: